siddhanthakur43/NodeJs/work.md

 app.use('/user', [rh1, rh2], rh3, rh4)
 what is middlewares?
-how express js handles request behind the scenes write dummt auth and user Middlewares except /user/login
+how express js handles request behind the scenes write dummy auth and user Middlewares except /user/login write dummy middleware for admin
+Error handling using app.use('/user', (err, req, res, next)); always use this below the routes